Travel Blog

 a) Tsampa

 Tsampa (糌粑) is a type of roasted barley flour and one of the staple foods in Tibet.
-Tibetan people generally eat Tsampa daily and bring it as a ready-made food when embarking in a local tour or simply during travel.
-If you visit a Tibetan family as a guest, they will welcome a palatable mild tea, Tsampa, and few other local dishes.
-The dough prepared with roasted barley flour and Ghee (Yak’s butter) is the peculiar food of local Tibetan.
+Tibetan people generally eat Tsampa daily and bring it as ready-made food when embarking on a local tour or simply during travel.
+If you visit a Tibetan family as a guest, they will welcome a palatable mild tea, Tsampa, and a few other local dishes.
+The dough prepared with roasted barley flour and Ghee (Yak’s butter) is the peculiar food of local Tibetans.

 b)Tibetan Noodle (Thenthuk or Thukpa)

-Tibetan Noodle (藏面) is generally served with simple vegetable, diced beef, chopped scallions in the brews.
+Tibetan Noodle (藏面) is generally served with simple vegetables, diced beef, and chopped scallions in the brews.
 Especially, people living in the cities of Tibet pick to have Tibetan noodles and sweet tea as their breakfast.
 Some restaurants also offer pickled radish and chilly sauce to season the noodles.

-As per may travelers, Tibetan noodle soup is the most enjoyable meal, as the soup tastes nice together with a bit shallot to keep our body warm.
+As per many travelers, Tibetan noodle soup is the most enjoyable meal, as the soup tastes nice together with a bit of shallot to keep our body warm.

 d) Tibetan Yak Meat

-Among the most frequent livestock in Tibet,, Yaks are the predominant ones.
+Among the most frequent livestock in Tibet, Yaks are the predominant ones.
 These tough and mild animals live on the plateau with an altitude from 3,500m to 5,300m.
 Do you know what?
 And their red blood cells are three times more than normal cows.
 Their chewy and nutritive meat with delightful flavor is the trademark of Tibet dishes.
-The high-calorie yak’s meat is usually shredded and spread with salt and other natural seasonings on it.
-After that, it is hanged i.e. the shredded yak meat on a rope so that it could dry.
+The high-calorie yak meat is usually shredded and spread with salt and other natural seasonings on it.
+After that, it is hung i.e. the shredded yak meat on a rope so that it can dry.

-Besides Yak and its consumption purpose, Tibetan nomads also use yaks’ hair to make a tent, raw materials for carpet and boots and milk for drink and butter, etc. The harmonious bond between and among Yak and Tibetan nomads is the key to understanding Tibetan culture.
+Besides Yak and its consumption purpose, Tibetan nomads also use yaks’ hair to make tents, raw materials for carpets and boots, and milk for drink and butter, etc. The harmonious bond between and among Yak and Tibetan nomads is the key to understanding Tibetan culture.
 All in all, Tibetan Yak meat is a must-try food in Tibet.

 d) Milk Curd and Yogurt

-As it is already discussed that Yaks re the indispensable part of Tibetan and they raise yaks and Tibetan sheep which results in extensive consumption of items yielded.
-Besides, we can watch out Tibetans eating all kinds of dairy products, including ghee (butter), meat, yogurt, and milk curd (Tibetan Cheese).
+As is already discussed Yaks are an indispensable part of Tibet and they raise yaks and Tibetan sheep which results in extensive consumption of items yielded.
+Besides, we can watch out for Tibetans eating all kinds of dairy products, including ghee (butter), meat, yogurt, and milk curd (Tibetan Cheese).

-Milk curd or named milk sediment (凝乳) is solidified sediments obtained from boiled milk, which tastes sour.
-Tibetans carry it when traveling to avoid environmental in adaptability.
+Milk curd or milk sediment (凝乳) is solidified sediment obtained from boiled milk, which tastes sour.
+Tibetans carry it when traveling to avoid environmental adaptability.
 It can be served or consumed as snacks or used to make Tibet buns.
-Besides, fried milk curds taste good too and comparatively hard to bite.
+Besides, fried milk curds taste good too, and are comparatively hard to bite.

 Mo:mos are Tibetan dumplings, made up of either meat or vegetables and covered with a thin layer of flour.
 Half-Moon-Shaped Mo: mo can be either steamed or fried and served with chili sauce.
-Hot Mo: mo dumpling is among the most loved dishes in Tibet, Nepal, India, and other South Asian countries.
+Hot Mo: mo dumplings are among the most loved dishes in Tibet, Nepal, India, and other South Asian countries.

-It could be round, oval and crescent while the yak meat often is used as the filling as “keema”.
-Of course, for vegetarians, also, it can be filled with cabbages, onions, and mushrooms, etc. which are widely used ingredients for making Tibetan mo:mos.
+It could be round, oval, or crescent while the yak meat often is used as the filling as “keema”.
+Of course, for vegetarians, also, it can be filled with cabbages, onions, mushrooms, etc. which are widely used ingredients for making Tibetan mo:mos.
 In Tibetan eateries, the most common Tibetan mo: mo is the steamed and fried ones.
 Sometimes, Mo: Mo is served with soup.
 However, the most demanded Tibetan mo: mo is made by steaming.
-After steamed, they are served with spicy sauce, ketchup and pickles.
+After steamed, they are served with spicy sauce, ketchup, and pickles.

-Mo:mos are the most recommended staple foods one must not miss during Tibet outing.
+Mo:mos are the most recommended staple foods one must not miss during a Tibet outing.

 f) Ginseng Fruit Rice